-Dry Cleaning Plant.
-Establishments primarily engaged in supplying, on a rental or contract basis, laundered industrial work uniforms and related work clothing (such as protective (flame and heat resistant) and clean room apparel), dust control items (such as treated mops, rugs, mats, dust tool covers, and cloths), and shop or wiping towels.
+Dry Cleaning Plant: Establishments primarily engaged in mechanical cleaning of or supplying, on a rental or contract basis, laundered garments, including lines, diapers, industrial work uniforms and related work clothing (such as protective (flame and heat resistant) and clean room apparel), dust control items (such as treated mops, rugs, mats, dust tool covers, and cloths), and shop or wiping towels.
 Also known as "industrial launderers."